MalekAlthubiany/jssniper-burp/README.md

 ## A note on accuracy
 This is a recon helper built on regular expressions and heuristics.
-Like every tool of this kind (JS-Miner's own docs say the same), **it produces false positives and does not replace manual review.** It does not — and cannot — achieve "99% / zero false positives."
+Like every tool of this kind , **it produces false positives and does not replace manual review.** It does not — and cannot — achieve "99% / zero false positives."
 What it does to keep precision high: Shannon-entropy filtering on generic secrets, Luhn validation on card numbers, placeholder